 | Analysing… | Animated loading indicator while AI interprets your product and retrieves regulatory data. | Wait — typically a few seconds. |

-| Question (Q1, Q2…) | A targeted question with clickable answer buttons (2–4 custom options + "Not Sure" fallback) appears in an alternating left/right flow. | Click the answer that best describes your product. |
+| Question (Q1, Q2…) | A targeted question with clickable answer buttons (2–4 custom options + a "Not Sure" fallback) appears in an alternating left/right flow. | Click the answer that best describes your product. |

 | Final Result | The classification result card with ECCN, confidence, justification, and action buttons. | Review result and provide feedback. |